What is acupuncture?

 Will my insurance policy cover acupuncture treatment?

 Some insurance companies will pay for acupuncture treatment.
-Because each insurance provider has different restrictions, it is best to consult with your provider to determine if your treatment will be covered.
+Because each insurance provider has different restrictions, it is best to consult with your provider to find out if your treatment will be covered.

 © Copyright 1995-2016 The Cleveland Clinic Foundation.
 All rights reserved.